logo

 Flathead Valley Community College

-Located in Kalispell, Flathead Valley Community College (FVCC) is a public two-year institution that offers an Associate of Applied Science (AAS) degree program in Radiologic Technology designed to prepare students for entry-level positions as radiologic technologists.
-Students will receive training in procedures such as diagnostic x-rays, fluoroscopy, and digital radiography.
-The program requires clinical experiences every semester and includes the following didactic coursework: Radiographic Procedures, Radiographic Principles, Patient Care in Radiology, and Radiographic Registry Review.
-Upon completion of the radiologic technology program, graduates will be able to sit for the American Registry of Radiologic Technologists (ARRT) certification exam. .
-Applicants to the program must complete the prerequisite coursework with a grade of “C” or higher by the end of the spring semester before enrolling in the program.
+Located in Kalispell, Flathead Valley Community College (FVCC) offers an Associate of Applied Science (AAS) degree program in Radiologic Technology designed to prepare students for entry-level positions as radiologic technologists.
+Students receive training in procedures such as diagnostic x-rays, fluoroscopy, and digital radiography.
+The program requires clinical experiences every semester and includes the following coursework: Radiographic Procedures, Radiographic Principles, Patient Care in Radiology, and Radiographic Registry Review.
+Upon completion of the radiologic technology program, graduates will be eligible to sit for the American Registry of Radiologic Technologists (ARRT) certification exam.
+Prospective students must complete the prerequisite coursework with a grade of “C” or higher by the end of the spring semester before applying to the program.
 Selection for the program is based on criteria such as grades in the prerequisite courses, completion of clinical observations, and previous healthcare experience.
+Applicants must also provide three admission recommendation forms: one from a previous or current instructor, one from a previous or current employer, and one other professional reference.

 Highlands College at Montana Technical University (Montana Tech) offers an Associate of Applied Science (AAS) degree in Radiologic Technology that meets the educational requirements to sit for the ARRT certification exam.
-The program presents its didactic coursework through a variety of formats, including online learning and evening classes.
-Students will study topics such as patient care, medical ethics, radiation safety, and radiologic sciences.
+The program offers coursework through a variety of formats, including online learning and evening classes.
+Students study topics such as patient care, medical ethics, radiation safety, and radiologic sciences.
 The clinical elements of the program require four semesters of clinical rotations in cities including Butte, Bozeman, Dillon, and Helena.
-Admission into the 72-credit program requires students to complete the prerequisite courses with a minimum GPA of 2.75 and a job shadowing experience.
-Students will also need to demonstrate proof of up-to-date vaccinations and pass a background check.
+Admission into the 72-credit program requires students to complete the prerequisite courses with a minimum GPA of 2.75.
+Prospective students must also complete a job shadowing experience, demonstrate proof of up-to-date vaccinations, and pass a background check, among other requirements.

 Montana State University Billings